 Backing Up the Talk to Keep Your Children Safe

-Words are great, but you should still practice firearms safety at all times.
+Words are great, but you should still practice firearms safety with children at all times.
 My off-duty guns have triggers that he can’t pull or are backed up by safety mechanisms he can’t disengage.
 Glocks are great guns, but he has been able to pull the trigger on an unloaded Glock since he was 3.
 Additionally, the holsters my duty and off-duty guns are kept in are difficult for him to release.

 So far so good, but the training, talk and safety precautions will be ongoing.
 I firmly believe if you follow a similar plan while talking to your kids about guns, you can make sure that gun ownership does not come in conflict with having children.
 There would be nothing more tragic than that.